 Dr. Fuhrman’s general supplement protocol for adults (see Vitamin Advisor for details) includes:

 Multivitamin (without beta-carotene, vitamin A, vitamin E, folic acid, copper), such as Women’s Daily Formula +D3, Men’s Daily Formula +D3, or Gentle Care Formula.

 Omega-3 DHA and EPA, such as DHA+EPA Purity.

 Optional: Consider adding a mixed mushroom immune supplement, such as Immune Biotect, because of the potential immune system benefits throughout life from assorted mushroom phytochemicals not normally consumed in the diet.
 Consult your physician if you are on medication.

 Supervised, periodic water fasting can be used as an adjunct treatment for autoimmune conditions.
-I have documented remission of autoimmune diseases following supervised fasting in a published series of case reports.18 Additional studies have found that fasting (followed by a vegetarian diet) reduces pain in rheumatoid arthritis patients.19, 20 Continuing to follow a Nutritarian diet after completing the fast is essential for sustaining the benefits of the fast.
-Fasting puts the body into a repair mode, facilitating the elimination of damaged molecules, reducing inflammation, and resetting the immune system.21, 22 I generally recommend that patients adopt the dietary protocol for a few months prior to considering adding fasting to their protocol.
-Fasting is not compatible with most medications.
-Fasting should be done under the supervision of a competent health professional.
+I have documented remission of autoimmune diseases following supervised fasting in a published series of case reports.30 Additional studies have found that fasting (followed by a vegetarian diet) reduces pain in rheumatoid arthritis patients.31, 32 Continuing to follow a Nutritarian diet after completing the fast is essential for sustaining the benefits of the fast.
+Fasting puts the body into a repair mode, facilitating the elimination of damaged molecules, reducing inflammation, and resetting the immune system.33, 34

 ONLINE: All members of DrFuhrman.com can search the Ask the Doctor archives for discussions on this topic.
 Platinum and Diamond members can connect with Dr. Fuhrman by posting questions in the forum.
 Not a member?
 Join now.